Using Tauri Plugins¶

 Tip

-is distributed as part of the pytauri
+pytauri_plugins is distributed as part of the pytauri package on PyPI.

-Therefore, running pip install pytauri
+Therefore, running pip install pytauri will also install it.

 import sys